Skip to main content

 The Global Insurance Market Index is our proprietary measure of global commercial insurance rate change at renewal — providing insights on the world's major insurance markets.

-In addition, clients typically experienced insurer competition not only in rates, but in the ability to negotiate improved terms and conditions.
-Clients should work closely with their Marsh broker to identify areas in which it may be possible to broaden coverage compared to what was available in recent years.
+Our clients are typically benefitting not only from the declining rate environment, but also from opportunities to negotiate improved terms and conditions.
+Clients should work closely with their Marsh brokers to assess exposures and risk appetite and seek areas where it may be possible to broaden coverage compared to what was available in recent years.

 - John Donnelly, President, Global Placement

-Global commercial insurance rates declined by 3% in the first quarter of 2025, the third consecutive decrease in the composite rate following seven years of increases, according to the Marsh Global Insurance Market Index.
+Global commercial insurance rates declined by 4% in the third quarter of 2025, the fifth consecutive decrease in the composite rate following seven years of increases, according to the Marsh Global Insurance Market Index.

-Many clients used the increasingly competitive environment to negotiate better terms, enhance coverage, and explore alternative risk transfer solutions such as self-insurance and captives.
+Many clients, particularly those with strong risk profiles, used the competitive environment to negotiate better terms, enhance coverage, and explore alternative risk transfer solutions such as self-insurance and captives.

 Global composite insurance rate change